Mizuchi/Monoceros/README.rst

 USAGE: sbl::chain
 =====================

-sbl::chain is a policy-based std::vector like data structure which is built on the top of monoceros.
+sbl::chain is a std::vector like data structure which is built on the top of monoceros.
 It is designed for efficient operation that involves a sequence elements as whole.
 Operations such as insert, erase and get the max element in the sub-array from i-th to j-th element take time that is logarithmic time of the length of the container's size.